Self Isolation Support Grants

 - If you are not in receipt of one of the following benefits: Universal Credit, Working Tax Credit, Housing Benefit, Income Support, Income Related Employment Support Allowance, Income Based Jobseekers Allowance or Pension Credit.

 No Recourse to Public Funds

-Although the Scottish Welfare Fund cannot normally be accessed by people with No Recourse to Public Funds we are able to make payments to people in this situation under Public Health legislation as long as all other eligibility criteria including being required to self-isolate by NHS Test & Protect, being in work or self-employed, be unable to work from home and have reduced earnings during the self-isolation period is met.
+Although the Scottish Welfare Fund cannot normally be accessed by people with No Recourse to Public Funds (NRPF) we are able to make payments to people in this situation under Public Health legislation as long as all other eligibility criteria including being required to self-isolate by NHS Test & Protect, being in work or self-employed, be unable to work from home and have reduced earnings during the self-isolation period is met.

 How to apply

 Apply online or phone 01738 476900 (Option 2).

 As SISGs are paid in respect of a loss of earnings they are taxable payments.

 If you do not meet the criteria for SISG you could apply for a Crisis Grant.

 There may also be other financial help available if you are unable to work due to COVID-19.